vivekko/GraphDS/README.md

     3. check if the distance of the adjacent node is less than prev.
     4. Keep updating the values for the distance list

+### 13. Dijkstra's Algortithm
+    TC = O(nlog2n)

+    1.Maintain a min heap<{distance,node}>
+    2.BFS traversal
+    3.Initially marks every distance as inf and source vertex = 0 4.Whenever we find a better distance push the node and dist in minHeap of that node and distance